TeganLovesUnicorns/PyGimbal/README.md

 ## Abstract

 This project will interface with a project I am also working on called ArduGimbal.
 The RaspberryPi 3 B+ will be the main processing and brains for the gimbal.
+The Arduino will handle all of the sensor and motor controls for the device.
 The gimbal as a whole will be user programable to travel and follow points in space that the user choses with a web-based application.

 ## Required Features